lordmauve/wasabi2d/docs/particles.rst

     "terminal velocity" in the direction of the gravity vector.

+.. attribute:: particle_group.spin_drag

+    A drag factor for angular velocity (spin).

+    All spins will be multiplied by this factor every second.

 .. method:: particle_group.add_color_stop(age: float, color: Any)

     Add a color stop for particles at age (in seconds).